EMILY ISAACSON (1975 - )

 Emily Isaacson’s classic photography depicts the countryside and landscapes of the Fraser Valley and rural British Columbia.
 Her book spanning her portfolio of four years, released as a second edition in 2015, is entitled Voetelle.
 She can usually be found out in the open field or roadsides of the world doing a photo shoot.

-The gallery was founded in 2005, now known as Clay Road to exhibit Emily's art, and scenic landscape photography.
+The Isaacson gallery was founded in 2005 to exhibit Emily's art, and scenic landscape photography.
 Isaacson enjoys the grain of natural, non-computer enhanced analog art medium, and was once found walking barefoot in the snow to capture a better photograph.
 Voetelle Art & Design multi-media sites for the Wild Lily Institute have gathered more than 1,000,000 visits from over 45 countries.
 Voetelle is truly the art behind the Institute.

 Isaacson's select poetry in eleven books is available to purchase at the Wild Lily Institute bookstore.